 “Gambling is colorful and dramatic and theatrical.” ~ Steve Wynn

-We will prepare by starting with the basic college football betting types, including: reading college football odds, spread bets, moneyline, totals, parlays/ teasers, 1st quarter, 1st half and half-times.
+We will prepare by starting with the basic college football betting types, including: reading NCAAF odds, spread bets, moneyline, totals, parlays/ teasers, 1st quarter, 1st half and half-times.

 Just like the NFL, college football point spread betting is the most popular way to gamble.
 The point-spread, or line, is a type of bet that equalizes the chance of winning a wager (see example below).
 An underdog team’s spread will be accompanied with a “+”, while a “-” indicates a team that is favored.
-The spread bet in college football is the most common bet that is made.
+Because of how the NCAAF odds work with the the spread bet, it is the most common bet that is made for College Football.
 This bet is interesting because it allows you to bet on either team, regardless of how mismatched they may be.

-Let’s use the Northwestern Wildcats-Stanford Cardinal game coming up at the end of August 2019, to look at the odds and hypothetical result to further understand betting on the spread:
+Let’s use the Northwestern Wildcats-Stanford Cardinal game coming up at the end of August 2019, to look at the odds and hypothetical result to further understand the odds for betting on the spread:

 The Cardinal are the 25th ranked team in the country, while the Wildcats are unranked.
 Stanford is almost certain to win this game, but what helps neutralize this game from a betting perspective, is the line itself.
 The point-spread for this game is 6.5 points.